 Starting with a searing high heat is the best way to grill a steak on a gas grill.
 Steak should be darkened and sealed on the outside.

 Allow 30 minutes for steak to reach room temperature after removing it from your refrigerator.
-Never cook steak from frozen, as the inside will be undercooked.
+Never cook steak from frozen, as the inside will remain cold and undercooked.

 Add salt for seasoning and pepper to taste.
 Salt brings out the flavor, but don’t overdo it.
 A light sprinkle is usually all you will need.